BH4, Tetrahydrobiopterin, And Sapropterin

 Since tyrosine is the precursor to L-Dopa, which can convert into dopamine, I figured BH4 as a cofactor to the neurotransmitter production would help.

-I noticed an increase in energy and a feeling of tranquility/peacefullness.
+I notice supplementation with BH4 increases my energy and produces a feeling of tranquility/peacefullness.

 I noticed one very important side effect.